michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0097.md

 - n: instinctive knowing (without the use of rational processes)
 - n: an impression that something might be the case
 ### Family
+- intuition: intuitionism, intuitions+
+- counterintuitive: counterintuitively
-intuition: intuitionism, intuitions+;counterintuitive: counterintuitively;intuit: intuited, intuiting, intuition, intuitive, intuits;intuitionism: intuitionist;intuitive: counterintuitive, intuitively
+- intuit: intuited, intuiting, intuition, intuitive, intuits
+- intuitionism: intuitionist
+- intuitive: counterintuitive, intuitively
 ### Examples
 - Finally, after several hours, he stopped; his intuition, aided by the pressure gauges, told him that the cavity was full.
 - Increasingly, however, research confirms our deepest intuition: Human connection lies at the heart of human well-being.